Michel Aurillac: Career

 Aurillac began his career at the Conseil d'État in 1953.
 He was an advisor to Abdelkader Barakrok, the Secretary of State for French Algeria, from 1957 to 1958.
 In 1959, Aurillac became Léopold Sédar Senghor's assistant, a year later, Senghor became the first president of Senegal, up until 1980.
 In 1963, Aurillac joined then-Prime Minister Georges Pompidou's cabinet as an advisor.
 He was subsequently Pierre Messmer's advisor and Michel Poniatowski's chief of staff.
 He was the Prefect of Indre in 1965, the Prefect of Essonne in 1969, and the Prefect of Picardy and Somme in 1973–1974.

 Aurillac joined the Rally for the Republic, a centre-right political party.
 He served as a member of the National Assembly for Indre from 1978 to 1981, and in 1986.
-He served the Minister of Cooperation by then-Prime Minister Jacques Chirac from 1986 to 1988.
+He served as the Minister of Cooperation and Development by then-Prime Minister Jacques Chirac from 1986 to 1988.
 He subsequently practised the law until 2001.

 Aurillac was the author of several books.
 He won the Prix Narcisse Michaut from the Académie française for his 1987 book Le royaume oublié.
 He was an officer of the Legion of Honour and the National Order of Merit.